Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Discussions

 \paragraph{Limitations} The main limitation of our approach is the use of the approximation in \cref{eq:non_truncation_approximation}.
 While this is necessary to keep all computations in the frequency domain, it leads to underestimation of the uncertainty of the non-causal part of the latent signal.
 As such, our model ends up being misspecified even for the synthetic data we used in \cref{section:evaluation}.
 In model comparison terms, we are operating in the ``\(\mathcal{M}\)-completed'' regime~\citep{bernardo_bayesian_2004}: the model is misspecified, but comparing model posterior probabilities is still useful.
 Indeed, our approach showed good performance in \cref{section:evaluation}.
 However, the effect of misspecification can be noticed in \cref{fig:detection_narrowband} in the high SNR regime.
 Avoiding \cref{eq:non_truncation_approximation} while maintaining computational tractability would lead to a more powerful detection scheme in the high SNR-low snapshot regime.

 \paragraph{Future Directions} The strength of the Bayesian paradigm is that it is easy to encode prior knowledge and assumptions into the model.
-Therefore, an immediate future direction is to investigate other signal priors as mentioned at the end of \cref{section:bayesian_model} or extend our model to incorporate colored noise~\citep{larocque_reversible_2002}, non-Gaussian noise, and non-uniform arrays.
-However, no matter how much modeling we do, any model will be misspecified when faced with real data.
-Therefore, investigating the benefit of Bayesian modeling comparison procedures targeting the ``\(\mathcal{M}\)-open'' regime~\citep{bernardo_bayesian_2004} (\textit{e.g.},~\citep{ohagan_fractional_1995,piironen_comparison_2017}), where traditional Bayesian model comparison breaks down, would be important.
-Lastly, the estimation performance of our proposed method is of independent interest, where evaluation against procedures specialized to DoA estimation such as those in~\citep{yoon_tops_2006,diclaudio_waves_2001,wang_novel_2016,zhang_doa_2022}, and Cramer-Rao lower bounds as in~\citep{ng_wideband_2005}, could be useful.
+Therefore, future directions would be to extend our model to incorporate colored noise~\citep{larocque_reversible_2002}, correlated sources, and non-uniform arrays.